strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

   skill?: Skill;
 ```

-Next, we need to add relationship for `weapon.model.ts` as well.
-Add following imports to the head.
+Next, we need to add a relationship for `weapon.model.ts` as well.
+Add the following imports to the head.

 ```ts
 import {Character} from './character.model';
 import {v4 as uuid} from 'uuid';
 ```

-Then add following code after those auto-generated properties.
+Then add this code after those auto-generated properties.

 ```ts
   @belongsTo(() => Character)
     characterId: string;
 ```

-This gives `weapon` another property `characterId` means which character does this weapon belong to.
+This gives `weapon` another property `characterId` means identifies the character this weapon belongs to.
 It's similar to the foreign key in a relational database.

 Don't forget to generate UUID for `weapon`: